Contrasting Identifying Assumptions of Average Causal Effects: Robustness and Semiparametric Efficiency: Introduction

 \section{Introduction}

 This paper deals with observational studies, where the treatment assignment is not randomized.
-In such studies, inference about a causal parameter of interest relies on the assumptions that allow identification of the parameter.
-Depending on the scientific context and observed data, the analyst may consider several such assumptions, hereafter called identification models.
-The existence of several plausible models requires the analyst to choose an identification model.
-We present theoretical and simulation results showing that this choice has implications for the efficiency and robustness of the semiparametric estimation.
+In such studies, inference on a causal parameter of interest relies on assumptions that allow identification of the parameter.
+Depending on the scientific context and observed data, the analyst may consider several such assumptions, hereafter also called identification models.
+We investigate how the choice of the identification model affects the efficiency and robustness of the semiparametric estimation of a causal parameter.

-This paper considers three semiparametric models used to identify the average causal effect (ACE) of a treatment on an outcome of interest.
-The first model is defined through a back-door assumption (also called ignorability of treatment assignment, \citealp{rosenbaum1983central}), where the treatment assignment is assumed randomized-like given a set of observed pre-treatment covariates.
-A second identification model is obtained with a front-door assumption \citep{pearl1995causal}, where observed mediators of the treatment-outcome relationship are used to identify the ACE.
-The third model identifies the ACE using both pre-treatment covariates and mediators \citep{fulcher2020robust}.
+In this paper, we use the potential outcome framework \citep{neyman1923applications, rubin1974estimating} to define causal estimands, and consider three semiparametric models used to identify the average causal effect (ACE) of a treatment on an outcome of interest.
+The first model considers observed data on the treatment, pre-treatment covariates and outcome and is defined through a back-door assumption (also called ignorability of treatment assignment, \citealp{rosenbaum1983central}), where the treatment assignment is assumed randomized-like given a set of observed pre-treatment covariates.
+The second identification model considers observed data on the treatment, mediators and outcome and uses a front-door assumption to identify the ACE.
+The third model considers observed data on the treatment, outcome, pre-treatment covariates and mediators to identify the ACE using both pre-treatment covariates and mediators \citep{fulcher2020robust}.
 We say that this model is defined via the two-door assumption because it combines pre-treatment covariates from the back-door assumption and mediators from the front-door assumption.
 Other types of identification models not covered in this paper do exist, for example, \citet{bowden1984instrumental, shpitser2010validity, helske2021estimation}.
 In particular, instrumental variables are often used in empirical economics, although in that case a different target causal parameter (local average causal effect, \citealp{angrist1996identification}) is identified.